 Grassroots and civil society organizations can mobilize for "bottom-up" pressure for Governments to reform.
-This helps foster accountability by holding officials and public servants responsible for their performance, and making them answerable both to higher levels of authority and to peers, clients and constituencies.
+This helps foster At the international level important conventions have accountability by holding officials and public servants responsibeen signed to combat corruption such as the United ble for their performance, and making them answerable both to Nations Convention against Corruption, the United Nations higher levels of authority and to peers, clients and constituencies.